 Next you can opt for an entire day of training.
 Your dog will then participate in at least 4 training sessions through out the day, possibly get to train and work in the surrounding neighborhoods, go on field trips, and still get time to play a bit with friends.
 They go home exhausted.

 Is there a time frame, or when does the training end?
 That depends.
 It depends on what you would like us to accomplish and how quickly your dog learns.
 We always have to start with what the dog brings to the table.
 Dogs are like children that don't speak our language.
 First we have to teach them how to learn, then we have to teach them some English words then we can start on teaching new skills and behaviors.
 And just like children, some learn quickly and some learn at a slower pace.
 Each dog is different.

 The more you support at home what we teach here, the faster it all goes.
 Most dogs can learn some basic English words and a few skills (kindergarten stuff), in about 8 weeks.
-Remember we will most likely only have them for 2 days a week and they only train one on one for part of the day.
+Remember we will most likely only have them for 2 days a week and they only train "one on one" for part of the day.
 So the longer your dog stays in School the more stuff they learn and the more reliable they become.
 If you want your dog to stay in "school" we have the ability to teach them all sorts of advanced skills.
-We have many clients that have kept their dog in "school" with us for a year or more.
+We have many clients that have kept their dog in "school" with us for a years.